rust-lang/reference/src/type-coercions.md

   For method calls, the receiver (`self` parameter) can only take advantage of [unsized coercions](#unsized-coercions).

-* Instantiations of struct or variant fields
+* Instantiations of struct, union, or enum variant fields

   For example, `42` is coerced to have type `i8` in the following: